BigDataULPGC-Lukasz-Stolzmann/Stage3/README.md

 ## License

-This project was developed as part of a Big Data systems course.
+This project was developed as part of a Big Data course.